Mahua Moitra alleges she was proverbially ‘disrobed’ by ethics panel chairman during questioning

 The ethics committee launched its investigation into the matter in October.
 Moitra appeared before the panel on Thursday but stormed out of the meeting along with Opposition members of the panel.
 She accused committee chairperson Vinod Sonkar of asking her personal and unethical questions.

 However, Sonkar told reporters on Thursday that instead of answering the questions, Moitra and other Opposition MPs got angry and avoided the matter.
-He also alleged that Moitra used unparliamentary language against them.
+He also alleged that Moitra used unparliamentary language against the panel members.

 In a letter to Lok Sabha Speaker Om Birla after the meeting, Moitra said that the committee should find another name for itself as it has “no ethics and morality left”.